Competitor Guide

 It is built for D2C brands, e-commerce stores, and SMB to mid-market teams that need strong AI automation, full omnichannel coverage, and agent productivity tools.

-Teams choose QuantumDesk over Tidio specifically because AI is embedded into the core platform rather than billed separately, and pricing scales predictably with ticket volume.
+Teams choose QuantumDesk over Tidio specifically because AI is embedded into the core platform rather than billed separately, and pricing scales predictably with ticket volume rather than jumping between rigid tiers.

 Key features